 👉 The level of support and involvement depends on local context and need.

-Where professionals are supporting families more actively, additional training pathways are available to deepen understanding and confidence in using the approach within practice.
+Where professionals are supporting families more actively, additional training pathways to deepen understanding and confidence in using the approach within practice.

 👉 Practitioner Training progresses in relation to your local context and needs.